We work on a genuine "No Win No Fee"

 The "No Win No Fee" terminology is banded about by lawyers as often as they advertise.
 So often in fact, that it's likely that you have heard the phrase countless times.

-But do you know when lawyers work on a "No Win No Fee" they usually charge a success fee if you win your claim.
+When lawyers work on a "No Win No Fee" they usually charge a success fee if you win your claim.
 This success fee is to reflect the risk of not getting paid if your claim is lost.

 It used to be the case that the success fee was recoverable from your opponent.
-However, since April 2013 the Government introduced legislation which means that the success fee is no longer recoverable from your opponent.
+However, since April 2013, the Government introduced legislation which means that the success fee is no longer recoverable from your opponent.

 What if you lose your claim?

-To protect you against this risk you should consider obtaining an After The Event (ATE) Insurance policy.
+To protect you against this risk, you should consider obtaining an After The Event (ATE) Insurance policy.

-However, (also) since April 2013 (due to that legislation brought in by the Government) it is no longer possible to recover the ATE premium from the other party even when you win your claim.
+However, (also) since April 2013 (due to that legislation brought in by the Government), it is no longer possible to recover the ATE premium from the other party even when you win your claim.

 So due to the April 2013 changes:

-- You are no longer able to recover the lawyers success fee from the other party when you win.
+- You are no longer able to recover the lawyers success fee from the other party when you win;

-- You are no longer able to recover the ATE Insurance premium from the other party when you win.
+- You are no longer able to recover the ATE Insurance premium from the other party when you win;

-- However, in order to compensate you for these changes the offset is that you now get 10% extra on top of your compensation for personal injury.
+- However, in order to compensate you for these changes, the offset is that you now get 10% extra on top of your compensation for personal injury.